Cohort 2024

 Cohort 2022

-Andrew Mott is a visual artist from New York City who has worked in interior design, fashion photography, and reality television.
+Andrew Motte is a visual artist from New York City who has worked in interior design, fashion photography, and reality television.
 During his first year in the SNHF Program, he crafted films on a wide variety of topics, from the portrait of an acclaimed local nature writer, to an experimental odyssey across the deserts of Arizona.
 He wishes to continue to push the boundaries of nonfiction by incorporating surrealism and advanced sensorial techniques into his filmmaking.

 Cohort 2021